mkdirP/Calculus-2023/README.md

 # Task: Develope an program that solve system of equation by Gauss - Seidel method
 - Program must be handle following requirements:
-+ Have two option for user give input: By console and by file
+   Have two option for user give input: By console and by file \n
 - Input must be handle folling requirements:
-+ A number , represent dimension of matrix
+A number , represent dimension of matrix \n
-+ A set of line, represent a row of matrix, elements seperate by space
+A set of line, represent a row of matrix, elements seperate by space \n
 - Output must be handle following reqiurements:
-+ Triangular matrix, which is transformed by the given matrix
-+ Determinant of matrix
+Triangular matrix, which is transformed by the given matrix \n Determinant of matrix \n
-+ Vector of result variable
+Vector of result variable \n
-+ Vector of  residual
+Vector of  residual \n

 # Formular:
 <img src="https://github.com/andrey551/Calculus-2023/blob/main/P32151/Dau_Cong_Tuan_Anh/Lab1/image/formular.png" />